acasiraghi/property_prediction_ml_api/README.md

 - an interactive GUI for uploading data and visualizing prediction results
 - an API connecting the GUI and the prediction pipeline

+In the current version, models and associated metrics are just placeholders.
+Model performance has not been optimized or evaluated and predictions are not reliable.